ietf-wg-dmarc/draft-ietf-dmarc-dmarcbis/draft-ietf-dmarc-dmarcbis.md

 employees, customers, and clients.

-As a final note, one possible mitigation to the problems caused by Domain Owners publishing a Domain Owner Assessment Policy of p=reject when they should not or Mail Receivers rejecting messages solely on the basis of a p=reject policy is the Authenticated Received Chain (ARC) protocol described in [@RFC8617].
+As a final note, one possible mitigation to the problems caused by Domain Owners publishing a Domain Owner Assessment Policy of "p=reject" when they should not or Mail Receivers rejecting messages solely on the basis of a "p=reject" policy is the Authenticated Received Chain (ARC) protocol described in [@RFC8617].
 However, as of this writing, use of ARC is nascent, as is industry experience with it in connection with DMARC.